mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 # How To Create And Deploy Web App Using Streamlit
-This guide will walk you through the process of creating a web app with Streamlit and deploying it to Streamlit Cloud.
 Streamlit is a Python library that simplifies the development of data-driven web applications.

 ## Prerequisites